Home Care Instructions

 Hot and Cold Sensitivity- It is normal to have mild increased sensitivity to hot and cold for a few days up to several weeks after your procedure is completed.
 Severe thermal sensitivity may be an indication of an inflamed nerve and you should contact our office to be evaluated immediately.

 Discomfort When Chewing- When the bite is altered or the position of the teeth is changed it takes several days for the brain to recognize the new position of your teeth or their thickness as normal.
 Discomfort or pressure in the tooth every time you chew is most likely an indication that the restoration is high and contacting the opposing teeth prematurely.
 When you are numb, it is sometimes hard to tell how the teeth are coming together.
 A bite that felt good in the office, while you were numb, may not feel the same way when the anesthetic wears off and you actually chew on food.
 If you suspect the bite may be off, please contact our office.
 This is not an emergency, but the sooner we adjust the bite for you, the better off you are.
 The longer you wait to have the bite adjusted, the longer it will take for the tooth to heal and feel better.
 A bite adjustment takes less than 5 minutes, is not painful and does not require anesthesia.
-If you suspect a problem with your bite, call our office at Exeter Office Phone Number 603-772-3351 so we can schedule an adjustment appointment.
+If you suspect a problem with your bite, call our office at Exeter Family Dental Care Phone Number 603-772-3351 so we can schedule an adjustment appointment.

 Sore Gum Tissue- It is normal for the gum tissue around the tooth/ teeth that were worked on to be sore.
 Various dental materials and instruments are used for tissue retraction, isolation and contouring of the restoration(s) that can irritate and abrade the gum tissue.
 If the gum tissue is sore, you can rinse with warm salt water several times per day to make it heal faster.
 Mix 1 teaspoon of salt with 1 cup warm water and rinse for 30 seconds 3-4 times daily.